PGY2 Pediatric Pharmacy Residency

 As part of the total educational experience, the resident will be required to staff the pharmacy every third weekend.
 The resident will cover distributive activities during this service component.

-This one year residency begins July 1, 2021.
-The residency offers a stipend of $56,000 and full employee benefits.
+This one year residency begins July 1.
+The residency offers a stipend of $56,000 and full employee benefits, including medical and dental insurance.

-Applicants should be highly motivated Pharm.D. degreed pharmacists who have completed a PGY1 residency and are eligible for pharmacist licensure in Ohio.
+The division of pharmacy focuses on cultivating, retaining, and bringing in diverse talent.
+Applicants should be highly motivated PharmD degreed pharmacists who have completed a PGY1 residency and are eligible for pharmacist licensure in Ohio.
 Applicants must be participants in the ASHP matching program or a current PGY1 eligible for early commitment in order to be considered for the residency.
-Completed online application materials received by 11:59 pm on December 30, 2020 will receive preferential consideration for the on-site interview process.
+Completed online application materials received by 11:59 pm on January 2 will receive preferential consideration for the on-site interview process.
 Learn more about the application process.